Social security contributions

 See the tax regime for neo-domiciled individuals in the Taxes on personal income section, which substitutes the wealth tax on real estate owned out of Italy, provided the individual opted for it.

 Wealth tax on financial investments owned outside of Italy

 The Italian wealth tax on financial investments (Imposta sul valore delle Attivita` Finanziarie detenute all` Estero or IVAFE) owned outside of Italy by an individual who qualifies as a resident for Italian tax purposes has been introduced in Italy.

 Only for bank accounts, the above-mentioned tax is a flat amount equal to EUR 34.20 for each bank account.
-This flat amount is not due if the average saving amount is lower than EUR 5,000, taking into consideration all the bank accounts owned by the taxpayer.
+This flat amount is not due if the average annual balance of the bank account is lower than EUR 5,000.

 The wealth tax will be determined when the Italian tax return is filed.

 See the tax regime for neo-domiciled individuals in the Taxes on personal income section, which substitutes the wealth tax on financial investments owned out of Italy, provided the individual opted for it.

 A tax on inheritance and donations was reintroduced in October 2006 after a five-year period during which this tax was abolished.
 The percentage and exemption limits applicable to transfers of money or assets depend on the beneficiary’s relation with the deceased person or donor.